MightyDevices/python-cmsis-svd-parser/README.md

 # python-cmsis-svd-parser
-Class for processing SVD documents and transforming those into a dictionary Supports 1.3 version of the CMSIS-SVD schema.
+Class for processing SVD documents and transforming those into a dictionary and back again!
+Supports 1.3 version of the CMSIS-SVD schema.
 Helps A LOT if you are trying to generate the header files for your MCU projects!

 ## What is returned
 Dictionary returned after parsing is a nested one (obviously).
 Levels of